Skip to content

 FetchFollowerTotalTimeMsMean After providing producers/consumers.
 The total average time (in milliseconds) spent by followers fetching data from the broker.

 FetchMessageConversionsPerSec After creating a topic.
-The number of message conversions per second for the broker.
+The number of message conversions per second fetched by the broker.

 FetchThrottleByteRate After applying bandwidth throttling.
 The number of throttled bytes per second.